Diet and the brain are very closely linked.

-Johnny eats a dinner of junk food, think pizza, pasta, mac and cheese or chicken tenders, typical “kid” food.
-Johnny gets poor sleep because he had an unhealthy dinner that spiked his blood sugar and gave him very little nutrients.
+Johnny eats a dinner of junk food, think pizza, pasta, mac, and cheese or chicken tenders, typical “kid” food.
+He gets poor sleep because he had an unhealthy dinner that spiked his blood sugar and gave him very little nutrients.

 Johnny wakes up tired and groggy and has an unhealthy breakfast, something like cereal.
 His blood sugar spikes again, and once more he isn’t getting the nutrients his young brain and body need.
 Min-moring, poor Johnny’s blood sugar drops and he gets hungry.
 He can’t focus.
 He starts to fidget.

 Mid-afternoon, his blood sugar drops again.
 He’s tired and groggy.
-He’s not paying attention to the teacher.
-He’s playing around with the kid next to him.
+Predictably, Johnny’s not paying attention to the teacher, but playing around with the kid next to him.
 He’s look out the window.
 His brain needs energy and the proper fuel to focus, but Johnny’s parents aren’t feeding him the food he needs.
 The cycle repeats itself until his grades drop or the teachers are fed up and suggest sending him to the doctor.
 The doctor never considers Johnny’s diet and prescribed him Adderall, when all Johnny really needs is a diet change.